codygreen/terraform-aws-bigip-demo/README.md

 - install jq https://stedolan.github.io/jq/download/

 # Using a Docker container
+The 8089 port is opened in order to use the gui of the load generating tool
 - install Docker Desktop (https://www.docker.com/products/docker-desktop)
-- docker run -it mmenger/tfdemoenv:1.1 /bin/sh
+- docker run -it -p 8089:8089 mmenger/tfdemoenv:1.5.2 /bin/sh

 # Required Resource
 This example creates the following resource inside of AWS.
 Please ensure your IAM user or IAM Role has privileges to create these objects.